History of Martina Navratilova in Timeline

 2009: Plays for Boston Lobsters

-January 2010: Breast Cancer Diagnosis
+January 2010: Mammogram Reveals Cancer

 April 7, 2010: Announces Breast Cancer Diagnosis

-December 2010: Hospitalized for High Altitude Pulmonary Edema
+December 2010: Hospitalized with Pulmonary Edema

-In December 2010, Martina Navratilova was hospitalized after developing high altitude pulmonary edema while attempting to climb Mount Kilimanjaro in Tanzania.
+In December 2010, Navratilova was hospitalized after developing high altitude pulmonary edema while attempting to climb Mount Kilimanjaro in Tanzania.

-2010: Caroline Wozniacki (2010)
+2010: Caroline Wozniacki Win

-June 2011: Named One of Time's "30 Legends of Women's Tennis"
+June 2011: 30 Legends of Women's Tennis

-2011: Kim Clijsters (2011)
+2011: Kim Clijsters Win

 February 2012: Dancing with the Stars

-March 2012: Tennis Channel's Second Greatest Player
+March 2012: Second Greatest Female Tennis Player

-2012: Maria Sharapova (2012)
+2012: Maria Sharapova Win

 August 2, 2013: Induction into National Gay and Lesbian Sports Hall of Fame